-Detecting Accounting Frauds in Publicly Traded U.S. Firms: A New Perspective and a New Method
+Detecting Accounting Fraud in Publicly Traded U.S. Firms Using a Machine Learning Approach

 Suggested Citation: Suggested Citation